torvalds/linux/Documentation/networking/device_drivers/intel/igb.rst

 prior to shutting down or suspending the system.

 NOTE: Wake on LAN is only supported on port A of multi-port devices.
-Also Wake On LAN is not supported for the following device:
+Also Wake On LAN is yest supported for the following device:
 - Intel(R) Gigabit VT Quad Port Server Adapter